Job JSON specification¶

 Path examples:

-volume=projects/reference.tif ; Same notation, but references the volume "projects" by its unique API "code" attribute and leaving accsyn to resolve the absolute path using configured prefix for server platform.
+- volume=projects/reference.tif ; Same notation, but references the volume "projects" by its unique API "code" attribute and leaving accsyn to resolve the absolute path using the configured prefix for the server platform.
 This is also called the accsyn path notation.

-volume=(default)/reference.tif ; Same notatation but specifying the default volume directly.
+- volume=(default)/reference.tif ; Same notation but specifying the default volume directly.

-myproject/reference.jpg ; Assume file paths being relative default volume, equivalent to share=projects/myproject/reference.jpg.
+- myproject/reference.jpg ; Assumes file paths being relative to the default volume, equivalent to share=projects/myproject/reference.jpg.

-racing2019_grade/test.abc; Used in conjunction with user as target, deliver file into relative folder "racing2019_grade" at user end.
+- racing2019_grade/test.abc; Used in conjunction with a user as target, delivers the file into the relative folder "racing2019_grade" at the user end.

 Notes:

-If party is omitted, accsyn interprets this as the workspace party - file is to be sent to or from hq.
+- If the party is omitted, accsyn interprets this as the workspace party - the file is to be sent to or from hq.

 When submitting a job, accsyn tries to resolve a client-server combo based on the party and path given.
 The rules vary depending on the type of party: